Campbell River Master Transportation Plan

 The planning process involves ongoing engagement with the public, First Nations, community partners, a Project Advisory Team, City staff and Council at key stages of plan development.

-Phase 3
+Phase 3 Update - May 2024

-The Draft Plan includes priority infrastructure projects and policies, in six categories: walking and rolling; cycling; transit; streets and connections; parking and transportation demand management; and emerging mobility.
+The City of Campbell River is in the final stage of updating its Master Transportation Plan (MTP) and invites residents to review the Draft MTP and provide comments through the MTP survey.
+The Draft MTP includes priority infrastructure projects and policies, in six categories: pedestrians (walking and rolling); cycling; transit; automobiles (streets and connections); parking and transportation demand management; and emerging mobility.

 Following the open house, and when all survey responses have been received, the City will review the feedback and finalize the draft MTP.
 In late Spring 2024, Council will receive the draft MTP for consideration.